w3f/polkadot-wiki/docs/learn/learn-auction.md

 the winners during that block.
 At the end of the period, one of the snapshots is randomly selected to determine the winner of the auction.

-This process is executed in the next epoch (which lasts for six hours on Polkadot) after the ending period. **The parachain candidate with the highest bid at the ending time chosen by the VRF wins the slot auction**.
+This process executes in the next epoch (which lasts for six hours on Polkadot) after the ending period. **The parachain candidate with the highest bid at the ending time chosen by the VRF wins the slot auction**.